 Other therapies include:

 Traditional medicine and alternative therapies are helpful, but families must encourage and promote a positive view of life with CP.
-Promoting patience and positive encouragement greatly improves lives of loved ones with CP.
+Promoting patience and positive encouragement greatly improves the lives of loved ones with CP.